Divorce Lawyers Serving O’Fallon, St. Charles County And The Surrounding Counties

 The spouse who asks for the divorce is the petitioner.
 The petitioner files and serves divorce papers to the other spouse, known as the respondent.

-The other way to get an uncontested divorce in Missouri is known as filing a written agreement.
+The other way to get an uncontested divorce in Missouri is to file a written agreement.
 When a written agreement is signed, the petitioner and respondent agree upon the divorce terms.
 They file their written agreement and go to a final hearing in front of a judge.
 The divorce order is signed at the final hearing, making it the quickest way to get a divorce, but both parties must agree to everything.

 When the parties disagree on individual or all of the divorce terms, they must pursue a contested divorce.

-Contested divorces can arise from the allocation of debts, child support, alimony, even the proposed divorce itself.
+Contested divorces can arise from the allocation of debts, child support, alimony and even the proposed divorce itself.

 In Missouri, as soon as a spouse serves the petition for a divorce, a contested divorce begins.
 If the respondent fails to respond within 30 days, they are in default.
 The petitioner can then proceed to take a judgment against their spouse.